There are a lot of misconceptions about what expat life is like - probably because there is no one-size-fits-all expat lifestyle.

 Just as in life anywhere, romance can make people do strange things.
 Falling in love can turn a complete homebody into an expat.
 I know people who probably wouldn't be in Indonesia right now if they hadn't fallen in love with their Indonesian spouses.

 One person I know was here on vacation when Cupid's arrow struck.
 He returned home but came back to Indonesia a few months later to convince the lady that he was the only man for her.
-They've now been married close to 20 years and have lived in Indonesia all that time.
+They've now been married over 20 years and have lived in Indonesia all that time.

 Another person I know was a serial expat.
 He had worked in a few countries prior to getting a job in Indonesia.
 He probably would have eventually gone to another country in his mission to work his way around the world, but he met the love of his life, got married, and stayed here.